mdkgray/HaNgMaN-GaMe/README.md

 ## Contributing

-Fork the repo and/or get in contact with the authors to suggest changes or contributions.
+Fork the repo and/or get in contact with the author to suggest changes or contributions.

 ## Questions